sitilge/virtualization/README.md

 # Virtualization

 This article is more like a follow-up to guide myself through the dangerous waters of virtualization.
-This readme is symbiosis of a magnificent [reddit post on GPU passthrough](https://www.reddit.com/r/pcmasterrace/comments/3lno0t/gpu_passthrough_revisited_an_updated_guide_on_how/), a [blog post](http://dominicm.com/gpu-passthrough-qemu-arch-linux/) and the [arch wiki](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF).
+This readme is symbiosis of the magnificent [reddit post on GPU passthrough](https://www.reddit.com/r/pcmasterrace/comments/3lno0t/gpu_passthrough_revisited_an_updated_guide_on_how/), this [blog post](http://dominicm.com/gpu-passthrough-qemu-arch-linux/) and the [arch wiki](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF).
 The flow of the article will remain relatively close to the other posts and one should choose them over this one if well-grained details are required.
 I will also provide pitfalls I've encountered during the setup.

 ## Host setup